OnlineRBACFixing/cybersecurity2019/README.md

 Images have been created by the means of a software with non-commercial license.

 We are currently setting up a git-hub repository to host the “RBAC Maintance” Open Source software.
-Meanwhile we are available to distribute it upon reception of a simple request of interest sent to [appliedresearchteam@bancaditalia.it](mailto:appliedresearchteam@bancaditalia.it).
+Meanwhile we are available to distribute it upon reception of a simple request of interest sent to "Anonymous Mail"